-Lisa has worked with students of ALL ages (toddlers to senior citizens).
-Her unique way of teaching people to view nature in an appreciative way has influenced many to value and treasure wildlife.
+Nature’s Critters has worked with students of ALL ages (toddlers to senior citizens).
+Our unique way of teaching people to view nature in an appreciative way has influenced many to value and treasure wildlife.
 School programs encompass a variety of topics ranging from adaptations to classifications.
-Programs are designed to meet existing state guidelines..
-She can work with small or large audiences.
-She uses interaction with the students and, of course, her live animal friends in programs lasting between 45 to 60 minutes.
+We use interaction with the students and, of course, our live animal friends in programs lasting between 45 to 60 minutes.
 Programs are age appropriate and can be designed to suit your school’s particular needs.
 Please keep in mind groups over 40 people will be in an assembly style presentation.
 Children in the assembly will be able to touch one or two animals after the program.

 Thank you for coming and bringing in the animals.
 I really enjoyed it.
 It encouraged me a lot to save the Rainforests and the animals in it.
 I hope you can come back some other time.
 I appreciated holding your animals.
 I hope to make the future a better place!
 Thank you for coming! - Whitney (student)